ovh/docs/pages/cloud/ovhcloud-connect/occ-setup-diagnostics/guide.en-gb.md

 #### PoP/DC configuration

-An IP address conflict may occur if you have selected an IP address used by OVHcloud.
+An IP address conflict may occur if you are using an IP address(es) normally reserved for OVHcloud.

-The rules for configuring IP addresses based on the subnet are as follows:
+The rules for assigning IP addresses according to the subnet are as follows:

-- DC-side subnet: /28 (minimum value) - First three IP addresses for OVHcloud - Vlan fixed to 0 (untagged).
+- DC-side subnet: /28 (minimum value) - The first three IP addresses are reserved for OVHcloud - Vlan fixed to 0 (untagged).
-- PoP-side subnet: /30 (fixed value) - First IP address for OVHcloud, second IP address for the customer.
+- PoP-side subnet: /30 (fixed value) - The first IP address is reserved for OVHcloud, the second IP address for the customer.

-### Configuring the BGP link
+#### Configuring the BGP link

-The BGP Area on your side must be different to the OVHcloud side.
+The BGP Area on the customer side must be different from the OVHcloud side.

 - Range Area = AS BGP
-- AS: any (preferably between 64512-65534)
+- AS number: We recommend ASNs between 64512 and 65534.
+The choice is your, with the exception of the following numbers, which are reserved for OVHcloud.
+    - 65501 if the PoP is in Europe
+    - 65502 if the PoP is in Canada
+    - 65519 if the PoP is in Asia
-- The OVHcloud BGP AS zone and your BGP AS number (PoP side) must be different.
+- The OVHcloud BGP AS zone and your BGP AS number (on the PoP side) must be different.
 - The OVHcloud BGP AS zone: can be the same between the DC side and the PoP side configuration (recommended)

 ## Go further